droglenc/NCMTH207/modules/ce/ANOVA1Transformations_CE1.md

 {:start="2"}
 1. Is there a significant difference in the groups means of the transformed data?

-Perform multiple comparisons on the transformed scale).
+Perform multiple comparisons on the transformed scale.
 Use these results to answer the questions below.

 {:start="3"}
 1. Specifically which group means (of transformed data) differ?